1928 Summer Olympics medal table: Sports competition

-The ranking of the sports competition is based on information provided by the International Olympic Committee, although the committee does not officially recognize global ranking per country.
+The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
+The number of silver medals is taken into consideration next and then the number of bronze medals.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 For the 109 sports events a total of 327 medals were awarded: 110 gold medals, 108 silver medals, and 109 bronze medals.
 These numbers are unequal, because two gold medals and no silver medals were awarded in the lightweight category of weightlifting, after a first-place tie in the event.
-The athletes of 33 different countries won one or more medals.
+The athletes of 33 countries won one or more medals.
 The most medals (56) and the most gold medals (22) were won by athletes from the United States.

 The countries are ranked by the number of gold medals won by the athletes of that country.
 If countries are tied, first the number of silver medals is taken into consideration and then the number of bronze medals.
 If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.